 Multi-Stage Lung Cell Delivery for Respiratory Diseases

 Bronchiectasis and bronchial fibrosis are often the leading cause of respiratory morbidity and mortality.
-As a medical diagnosis bronchiectasis severity is based on what the damage to the patients airways looks like.
+As a medical diagnosis, bronchiectasis severity is based on the damage to the patient’s airways.
 Some patients have cylindrical/ tubular fibrosis, while others have cystic or varicose.
-Tubular and Cylindrical bronchiectasis are usually the most common and most treated forms of bronchiectasis while cases of cystic bronchiectasis are more challenging and sometimes untreatable do to the irreversible destruction of lung bronchi and alveoli.
+Tubular and Cylindrical bronchiectasis are usually the most common and most treated forms of bronchiectasis.
+In contrast, cases of cystic bronchiectasis are more challenging and sometimes untreatable due to the irreversible destruction of lung bronchi and alveoli.
+Stem cell treatment for bronchiectasis and bronchial fibrosis using a combination protocol of isolated mesenchymal stem cells (UC-MSC+), bronchiolar epithelium, and airway basal cells.

 Guidelines for Treating Chronic Pulmonary Fibrosis